Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 ## Setting Files

 The reference implementation solution requires several settings for each function app.
 The `settings` directory contains the setting file for each function app.
 The files are a collection of `KEY` and `VALUE` delimited by a `|`.
 They need to be imported as `Application Settings` for each function app.
-Alternatively, the Cake deployment script auto-imports these files into the `Application Settings`.
+The Cake deployment script can auto-import these files into the `Application Settings`.

 ### Drivers Function App